LauraDaniela09/Laboratorio-5-Frecuencia-cardiaca-HRV-/README.md

 [9]Academia FibriCheck(2023) de https://academy.fibricheck.com/hc/en-be/articles/9020344305564-Chapter-8-Differentiating-regular-and-irregular-PPG-recordings

-° Malik, M., et al. (1996).
+[10]Malik, M., et al. (1996).
 Heart rate variability: Standards of measurement, physiological interpretation, and clinical use.
 Circulation, 93(5), 1043–1065.

-° Shaffer, F., & Ginsberg, J. P. (2017).
+[11]Shaffer, F., & Ginsberg, J. P. (2017).
 An overview of heart rate variability metrics and norms.
 Frontiers in Public Health, 5, 258.

-° Task Force of the European Society of Cardiology and the North American Society of Pacing and Electrophysiology.
+[12]Task Force of the European Society of Cardiology and the North American Society of Pacing and Electrophysiology.
 (1996).
 Heart rate variability: Standards of measurement, physiological interpretation and clinical use.
 Circulation, 93(5), 1043–1065.